-You can reduce or cancel Voluntary Death & TPD cover or cancel Income Protection cover at any time by completing a Maritime - Variation of cover form, available from hostplus.com.au/maritime or by calling 1300 467 875.
+You can cancel or reduce Voluntary Death & TPD cover or Income Protection cover (Permanent Defined Benefit members only) at any time.

+Simply complete the Maritime - Variation of cover form, available from hostplus.com.au/maritime or by calling us on 1300 467 875.